omgiamhungarian/SimpleUtilities/README.md

 chaos_chance: 25
 # Whether or not to enable friendly fire when the round ends.
 (You can change the friendly_fire_multiplier in your config_gameplay.txt)
 f_f_on_end: true
-# Whether or not cuffed NTF / CI should change teams.
+# Whether or not disarmed NTF / CI should change teams when escaping.
 cuffed_change_teams: true
+# Message sent for the player who looked at / shot SCP-096.
+(Leave it empty to disable.)
+target_message: you became a target for scp-096!
+# Message sent when coin lands on tails.
+coin_tails: the coin landed on tails!
+# Message sent when coin lands on heads.
+coin_heads: the coin landed on heads!
+# Whether or not to show players' HP when looking at them.
+show_hp: true
 ```